CHICKENPOX (Varicella) Exposure Advisory – [03/07/2017]

-The areas of the campus where you may have been exposed are:
+The areas of the campus where you may have been exposed to chickenpox are:

 If you have not had chickenpox or 2 doses of the chickenpox vaccine--you may be at risk.
 Chickenpox can be spread 1-2 days (up to 5 days) before the rash appears.
-If you think you've been exposed, contact your doctor right away.
+If you think you've been exposed to chickenpox, contact your doctor right away.

 Contact your medical provider and tell them you were exposed to chickenpox if you are:

 - A parent/guardian of a child less than 1 year old